Huge percentage of women cut from the video game industry

 Your horse has been fed animal steroids.

 Apparently all reviewers of Shadow of the Colossus must first reveal their Ico credentials.
 Ico was released in September of 2001, and I had my eye on it from early in its life cycle.
 For one reason or another I only ended up purchasing the game about a year and a half later.
 Since then, the more I’ve played the further it has climbed up my list of favorite games.
 I enjoyed the graphical style, puzzle elements, storyline, I even like the fact that the fighting was terrible, because it made the whole experience of being a young boy lost in a dangerous castle more believable.
-I felt the same way about the lack of menus and on-screen interface. → Read the rest
+I felt the same way about the lack of menus and on-screen interface. → Welcome to read.

 Media Station 363